-How much fun can you have in a weekend at Girl Scout camp?
+How much fun can you have in a weekend while camping with your scouts?
 GSSEM Troop 41135 put that to the test.
 They spent a June weekend at GSHOM Camp MerrieWoode in the Little House unit.
 They stayed in Little House A and had access to Harriet Hall as their dining hall.
 It is also the Camp’s Library.

 A favorite activity of the troop is archery and we try to schedule that every camping trip.
 This trip was no exception.
 This year the girls were able to play games during archery with balloons.
 The Leaders also were able to try it.